 It’s no secret that ice hockey is the most popular sport in Canada.
 In addition to being the country’s favorite pastime, it is also the official national winter sport and a one-of-a-kind Canadian trademark.

-As the contemporary sport of hockey actually originated in Montreal, it comes as no surprise that there are various competitions held in the country on a regular basis, such as the Memorial Cup and Allan Cup.
-Moreover, there are also seven Canadian teams that take part in the NHL alongside 25 teams from the United States.
+As the contemporary sport of hockey originated in Montreal, it comes as no surprise that various competitions are held in the country regularly, such as the Memorial Cup and Allan Cup.
+Moreover, seven Canadian teams take part in the NHL alongside 25 teams from the United States.

-Predicting who will win the Stanley Cup each year is a favorite activity of hockey fans and with sports betting being allowed in several US states and Canadian provinces, even placing a few bets is not off the table.
-Besides wagers, passionate fans can also enjoy hockey-inspired video games such as NHL '94 and Blades of Steel as well as hockey-themed slots like Break Away Deluxe, at some of the many online casinos available.
-This only speaks about how big of a sport hockey is.
+Predicting who will win the Stanley Cup each year is a favorite activity among hockey fans, and with sports betting now allowed in several US states and Canadian provinces, even placing a few bets is not out of the question.
+Besides wagers, passionate fans can also enjoy hockey-inspired video games such as NHL '94 and Blades of Steel, as well as hockey-themed slots like Break Away Deluxe, at some of the many online casinos available.
+This only highlights how significant hockey is as a sport.

 With all that in mind, let’s go through the logos of the Canadian teams that currently compete in the NHL.